parinpan/protoevent/README.md

 	<img src="https://user-images.githubusercontent.com/14908455/81298347-dcb05e80-909e-11ea-8aa3-44ecf2c46af9.png"/>
 </p>

 ProtoEvent is an event-based TCP/UDP connection handling library in Golang.
 It's simple and not exploiting too much the basic functionality of making a new protocol connection.
-Basically, ProtoEvent reimplements `net.Listener` and `net.Conn`  interface to have extended ability to capture various events happened in network communication.
+ProtoEvent reimplements `net.Listener` and `net.Conn`  interface to have extended ability to capture various events happened in network communication.

 # Background
 It's painful enough when you have to look after your simple network application codebase which is not well-organized ends up with producing more spaghetti code.
 At least, we're now able to organize application logics based on a certain network event.